All Products

 Document Center

-• Monitoring data is retained for up to 30 days.
-The monitoring data that was generated more than 30 days ago cannot be viewed.
+• Monitoring data is stored for 30 days.
+You cannot view data that is more than 30 days old.

 • The IOPS Usage and IOPS Usage (%) metrics of the following instances cannot be displayed in the ApsaraDB for MongoDB console: standalone instances, replica set instances that run MongoDB 4.2 and use cloud disks, and sharded cluster instances that run MongoDB 4.2 and use cloud disks.